 In the questionnaire of the employment module, the introduction statements give specific anchors for respondents to report employments, including those that are parallel to other employments or to vocational training.
 There is an additional information for the interviewers that these employments can also include internships after leaving school.
 However, one has to note that these different employment types can be reported anytime in the course of the module.
 There is no specification that a regular or the main employment should be stated first.
 It is also important to know that the spEmp data file does not contain clear information from the respondents whether a job represents a main or a secondary employment or whether a job is a main or secondary activity in comparison to activities reported in the other life-course modules.
 Since such a decision highly depends on the research question of interest, we strongly recommend a conception-based and thorough edition of the employment episodes together with the life course data of Starting Cohort 3 that suits best the underlying research purpose.
-As a starting point, Rompczyk and Kleinert, 2017 provide an instruction on how to edit the life course data of Starting Cohort 3.
-More information on this in also provided in section 4.4 of this manual.
+As a starting point, Rompczyk and Kleinert, 2017 provide an instruction on how to edit the life course data of Starting Cohort 6 which can be helpful for working with the life course data of Starting Cohort 3.
+More information on this in also provided in Section 4.4 of this manual.